yast/yast.github.io/doc/security-tips.md

 This is similar to the temporary files above but it is about the `/home` or similar directories.

-If you write anyting to the user's home directory you should check if the file already exists and is a symlink.
+If you write anything to the user's home directory you should check if the file already exists and is a symlink.
 In that case the easiest solution it to abort the write operation.